postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 - Perspective direction and Next edge direction are opposed: "-"
 - Perspective direction and Next edge direction are the same: None, keep the value positive

-How the Perspective and Edge 6 has the same direction, next_left_edge will be 6.
+How the Perspective and Edge 6 have the same direction, next_left_edge will be 6.

 - abs_next_left_edge: 6
 - next_left_edge: 6